 Once your boss knows the request the follow-on conversation happens more naturally.
 They will be more patient as you fill them in on critical information to make the decision and most bosses will have their own questions to clarify things in their own mind.

-Most importantly, it shows you recognize the demands on your boss and are working with them to use their time most effectively.
+Most importantly, it shows you recognize the demands placed on your boss and are working with them to use their time most effectively.

-Expert Tip: Lead with your main point to all communication. with your boss.
+Expert Tip: Lead with your main point to all communication with your boss.
 Let your boss know right from the start what you need from them – don’t make them wade through a lengthy email that looks important just to find out at the end you sent it to them as an FYI.

-Tip #4: Find Time When Your Boss Is Less Busy
+Find Time When Your Boss Is Less Busy

-Everyone tries to do this at one point or another, you need to talk to your boss about something and you think ‘I’ll just catch them when they are not busy and and nonchalantly bring up this topic‘.
+Everyone tries to do this at one point or another, you need to talk to your boss about something and you think ‘I’ll just catch them when they are not busy and nonchalantly bring up this topic‘.
 It sounds great but it rarely works without some advance planning.
 Managers have many demands on their time so it can be a struggle to catch them when they are relaxed.

-Every workplace has a different dynamic for when they get busy, but minimize unnecessary conversations with your boss during crunch times like end of the quarter or when you know they have back-to-back-to-back meetings.
+Every workplace has a different dynamic for when they get busy, but minimize unnecessary conversations with your boss during crunch times like the end of the quarter or when you know they have back-to-back-to-back meetings.
 The bombardment of interruptions can be so intense during a normal day that managers will frequently come in early or stay late in order to get work done.
 These can be the best times to have a one on one conversation with your boss, just don’t make a habit of it.

 Despite your best efforts, you may still find that your boss is distracted and not paying attention when you speak with them.
 Address it directly and politely ‘I seem to always catch you when you are very busy and it makes it hard to keep our conversation on track.
 I know you have many demands on your time but is there a way I can schedule 15-20 minutes of uninterrupted time?
-I think its important to give these items our full attention‘.
+I think it is important to give these items our full attention‘.

-Tip #5: Proactively Schedule Time With Your Boss
+Proactively Schedule Time With Your Boss

 If your boss is always running to meetings, answering texts, and just impossible to pin down, then put a meeting on their calendar.
 Non-managers are always surprised by this, but putting a meeting on their calendar is actually doing your boss a favor in several ways.
 It tells your boss how urgent the matter is, how long you think you need, and it reserves the time so that other meetings and appointments are less likely to double-book your boss.
 When you make a casual request to talk to your boss ‘when they have time’ it puts the burden on them to fit it in with all of the other competing priorities.
 Most employees feel like they are imposing but it is seldom received that way.